Land0fChocolate/NewEmeraldRomHack/README.md

 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
 - Better Game Corner games.
 May be a ton of work though.
 (Perhaps one could be a Battle Palace style battle where the Player places a bet?)
 - Better Battle Frontier level scaling.
 Open level puts opponent Pokemon to your highest level Pokemon.
 Should scale all Pokemon to a certain level like the battle facilities in future gens.
-- Add an Anything Goes challenge to the Battle Tower or as a new battle facility, where even legendary Pokemon like Rayquaza are allowed.
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.
 - Add another star to the Trainer Card for completing the National Dex.
 Create a platinum colour scheme to go along with it.
 - Named NPCs like Gym Leaders, Elite 4, Steven, etc to be possible partners in Battle Tower Multi challenge.
 - A better way for Mirage Island to trigger?
+- Add an Anything Goes challenge to the Battle Tower or as a new battle facility, where even Mega Evolutions and legendary Pokemon like Rayquaza are allowed.
 - Obligatory beach episode.

 # Known Bugs